 May contain errors — check source documents for definitive information.

-This Bill would let the General Medical Council consider allegations about a doctor's fitness to practise no matter when the most recent related events happened.
-In other words, there would be no time limit based on the date of the last incident, so older concerns could still be reviewed if relevant.
-The aim is to strengthen patient safety by allowing historic issues to be addressed where appropriate.
+This bill would let the General Medical Council consider allegations about a doctor's fitness to practise no matter when the most recent related events occurred.
+In effect, there would be no time limit on when past incidents can be looked at if they affect a practitioner’s current fitness to practise.
+It aims to strengthen patient protection by enabling the regulator to act on older but relevant concerns.

 Generated 27 March 2026